 |-||prohibit the specified file permissions from being enabled for the specified user classes (permissions that are not specified are unchanged in the mask).|

 |=||allow the specified file permissions to be enabled for the specified user classes (permissions not specified will be prohibited by the mask during file creation).|

 sets the mask so that when files are created, they have permissions which allow write permission for the user (file owner).
 The rest of the file's permissions would be unchanged from the operating system default.

 Multiple changes can be specified by separating multiple sets of symbolic notation with commas (but not spaces!).
 For example:

-This command will set the mask so that when subsequent files are created, they will have permissions that:
+This command sets the mask so that when subsequent files are created, they have permissions that:

 - prohibit the execute permission from being set for the file's owner (user), while leaving the rest of the owner permissions unchanged;

 - enable read permission for the group, while prohibiting write and execute permission for the group;

 - enable write permission for others, while leaving the rest of the other permissions unchanged.